process404/coronavirusStats/README.md

 ## Tutorial Link

-Follow [this link](https://www.youtube.com/watch?v=m-MAIpnH9ag) to the tutorial used to make this website!
+Follow [this link](https://www.youtube.com/watch?v=m-MAIpnH9ag) to the video on how to make this site.

-## Project Info

-To see how the project works, check the video listed in the description which is the tutorial followed as guidance when this website was created

 ## Project setup
 ```